 How You Can Help

-Use a canvas bag whenever you shop, you can eliminate the use of 1,000 plastic bags!
-The canvas bags seen here can be purchased at the Houston Zoo Gift Shop, with proceeds going towards sea turtle saving efforts!
+- Use a reusable bag whenever you shop.
+The reusable bags seen here can be purchased at the Houston Zoo Gift Shop, with proceeds going towards sea turtle saving efforts!

 often end up in the ocean and sea turtles may eat them thinking they are food.

 - Learn more about sea turtles and educate your friends and family about them Learn More about Sea Turtles

 [natz_feed title=”Texas Sea Turtles – Zoo News” posts=”3″ color=”green” seeall=”sidebar” link=”https://www.houstonzoo.org/category/sea-turtles-2/feed”]